OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 /dev/sda1 is mounted; will not make a filesystem here!
 ```

 Then the Omega may have automatically mounted your device for file input/output, which prevents us from formatting it.
-Read the section below to unmount your device.
+Read the section below on how to resolve this.

 #### Unmounting External Storage Device